 The two indefinite articles in English are a and an.
 The indefinite article an is used to make pronunciation easier when reading a text aloud.
 The general rule is to use a when the indefinite article precedes a word beginning with a consonant sound and an when it precedes a word starting with a vowel sound.

-1 Use a when the indefinite article comes before a word beginning with a consonant sound: a toy a book a house
+1 Use a when the indefinite article comes before a word beginning with a consonant sound:

 2 Use an when the indefinite article comes before a word beginning with a vowel sound:

 It’s important to note that not all nouns that begin with a consonant begin with the consonant sound.
 Always trust the sound, not the letter when applying the a vs. an rule.
 Remember, it’s about pronunciation.
 Consider the examples below: